First Cathedral of Saint Paul (Minnesota): History

-The south-facing chapel, dedicated to the Apostle Paul, was built in October 1841 using red and white oak logs secured by wooden pins.
+The south-facing chapel, dedicated to the Apostle Paul, was built in October 1841 using oak logs from trees felled at the site and secured by wooden pins.
+Contributing to the material for the rafters and shingles was a tamarack swamp on the site.
 Bark-covered slabs created the roof of the 20 ft by 18 ft building.
-It cost around $65 to build.
+The slabs, donated by a Stillwater mill owner, also went towards the construction of the roof, floor, and benches.
+The chapel cost no more than about $65 in labor to build.
 Dedicated on November 1, 1841, the chapel was the first house of worship to be erected within the current city limits, with its cemetery being approximately at the present corner of Third and Minnesota streets.
 Galtier remarked that the chapel called to mind the "stable of Bethlehem".
-Father Augustin Ravoux later enlarged the structure in 1847, adding another eighteen feet.
-In the winter of 1847/1848, a bell from the steamship Argo, which had sunk north of Winona, was presented to Ravoux by Henry M. Rice and hung in a belfry beside the chapel.
-(Note: Another source says the bell went to a school in Stillwater; it seems possible there were multiple bells.)
-Prior to the establishment of a more formal cemetery in 1849, eleven people were buried about the grounds of the chapel.

 While it is said that the area had up until that point been referred to as "Pig's Eye" or "Pig's Eye Landing" after the tavern of settler Pierre "Pig's Eye" Parrant, the landing by the chapel gradually became known as "Saint Paul's Landing".
 Through this the name of the chapel gradually was applied to the entire settlement, which would become the City of Saint Paul.
+A poem published in the Minnesota Pioneer on New Years Day, 1850, concluded: